zachmay/inventorium/report.md

         }
 ```

-The `Building` datatype generated by Persistent contains all of the detail that are stored
+The `Building` datatype generated by Persistent contains all of the details that are stored
-in the corresponding database table, but not related records, in particular the rooms
+in the corresponding database table, but not related records such as the rooms
-that are associated with the building.
-This composite datatype groups a building
+associated with each building.
+To model this aggregate, we define a datatype that groups a building
 record with a list of room records.
 We use `Maybe` to allow for the possibility that the
-collection of rooms might not be populated for performance reasons.
+collection of rooms might not be populated.

 ```
 instance ToJSON BuildingDetail where